How do you forgive infidelity when it’s SO painful to even think of doing so?

 “There’s a big difference between forgiving someone and restoring a relationship.
 Everyone should forgive for their own benefit regardless of the actions of the other person.

 “But forgiveness is not synonymous with restoration.
 Restoring the relationship will take the effort of both parties.
 For that reason it is therefore not always possible.
 Sometimes one party is unwilling to do the work of restoration.

 “Within the context of forgiveness, there are two types.
 In the first, the offending party is truly sorry and is asking for forgiveness.
 This makes forgiveness much easier.
 In the second situation the offending party is not sorry.
 This makes it much more difficult.
 But it is still necessary to forgive them for your own benefit.
 You don’t want to allow that person to ruin your future as well as your past.”

-To read more that Anne Bercht wrote on the issue of how to forgive infidelity, please go to the Beyondaffairs.com web site to read these two articles:
+I encourage you to read more that Anne Bercht wrote on the issue of how to forgive infidelity.
+She has lived this experience.
+That’s why it would be beneficial to go the Beyondaffairs.com web site to read:

-And then here are some additional questions that might be circling around in your mind.
+And then below are some additional questions that might be circling around in your mind.

 “What IS forgiveness?
 Is it never bringing up the ‘what happened’?
 Is it never wanting to think about it again?
 And, is it trusting the person?
 I keep hearing it is for yourself and not the other person.
 But what do you get when you find whatever IT is?”

 Anne Bercht answers these questions in the following article that we encourage you to read:

 And then, how do you forgive the woman who had an affair with your spouse?
 It’s especially difficult because she split up the family.
 And then she eventually married your husband.
 It’s a tough situation —to say the least.
 Read of how one woman discovered freedom as she finally was able to release herself from the prison of unforgiveness: